 You might already know which companies you’d like to invest in but going over the company overview and history should provide you with more confidence when making a trustworthy investment.

 To find a companies ticker symbol, you can Google the companies name and add ‘stock’ at the end.
 Google should show you the ticker symbol so you can look it up on your brokerage account.

 #2.
-Always buy the lows
+Always buy the dips

 It is only natural for beginner investors to buy when the stock market is green.
 When beginner investors see gains in the stock market they tend to get excited and jump in.
 The matter of the fact is that this is a sure way to lose more money than to actually make it.

 Huh?
 What do you mean?
 Isn’t a green market good?